Which city is cheaper, Koh Tao or Bali?

 Many visitors explore the nearby hiking trails while visiting Koh Tao.
 Hiking is the best way to enjoy the inland beauty of the island.
 There are paths that take you through the jungle covered land to viewpoints and remote areas.
 Many paths are rustic and not always well maintained so it's helpful to ask a local for directions beforehand.

-Bali is a popular shopping destination with plenty of stores.
+Bali is well-known for its shopping.
 A big appeal of shopping on the island is the affordability.
 There are many local items that are fun to bring home including jewelry, handicrafts, furniture, and clothing.

-Koh Tao has a variety of shopping areas worth visiting.
+Many visitors go to Koh Tao to go shopping.
 The main beach areas of Mae Haad, Sairee, and Chalok Baan Kao have the highest concentration of clothing and dive equipment shops.
 Because it's an island with limited access, prices can be a bit high.

-Bali is a very kid-friendly island.
+Because of its large number of kid-friendly activities, Bali is very family-friendly.
 The island has countless activities that kids can enjoy.
 There are watersports, snorkeling, surfing lessons and beautiful beaches.
 You can also expose your kids to the spiritual side of the island with kid-friendly yoga classes.
 Animals lovers will enjoy getting to see the monkeys up close and for a unique culinary experience, you can take a family cooking class.

-Koh Tao is a family-friendly island.
+Koh Tao is a family-friendly place to visit.
 The island is popular for its affordable scuba diving certifications, so there are a number of options for families with older kids who'd like to get certified.
-It's a more laid back and smaller island than some of the nearby places, so it's possible to find quiet beaches where your family can relax.
+It's also a more laid back and smaller island than some nearby places, so it's possible to find quiet beaches where your family can relax.
 Some of the quieter beaches include Sai Nuan and Ao Luek.
+You'll still find a large number of backpackers on the island, but there's a more chill atmosphere with most visitors focused on scuba diving and exploring.

-For those traveling as a couple, Bali has plenty to offer.
+Bali has so much to offer for a romantic couple's vacation.
 This beautiful island offers stunning beaches, adventure sports, and world class snorkeling.
 There are beautiful resorts with spas as well as couples yoga classes impressive natural areas.

-Koh Tao makes for a fun place to visit for a couple.
+Koh Tao is a very popular place to visit for couples.
 This laid back island offers a relaxing honeymoon destination for couples who want to learn to scuba dive and enjoy a bit of tropical paradise.
-There are beachside restaurants, beautiful blue waters, and white sand - everything you need for your own piece of paradise.
+There are beachside restaurants, beautiful blue waters, white sand, and everything you need for your own piece of paradise.

-Both Bali and Koh Tao are popular destinations for backpackers.
+Both Bali and Koh Tao are terrific destinations for backpackers.

 Backpackers and budget travelers come from all over the world to visit Bali.
 Backpackers flock to this beautiful island for its stunning setting and affordable accommodation.
 There are many nice places where backpackers can hang out and get to know other travelers.
 If you want to get off the beaten path, it's best to head into the countryside and away from the main tourist hubs.

 A large number of backpackers visit Koh Tao, as it is a very popular island for budget travelers.
-The island is an oasis for backpackers who want to enjoy the mellow island life, cheap scuba diving, and beachside parties.
+The island is an oasis for backpackers who want to enjoy the mellow island life, learn to scuba dive cheaply, and have fun at a beachside party.
 There are plenty of affordable places to stay and countless opportunities to meet other backpackers.
 The island is also well connected to other nearby islands.

-Bali has a few public transit options.
+While Bali offers some public transit options, it might not be your first choice.
 There are minibuses and tourist shuttle buses around the island.
 You can also hire a taxi or rent a car, scooter, or bicycle.

-Public transit is mostly limited in Koh Tao.
+Public transit is generally limited in Koh Tao.
 You can rent a motorbike or bicycle to explore the island.
 There are also taxis and taxi boats available.

 Koh Tao is a very walkable island.
-The island is smaller than many in Thailand, and the small towns are usually no more than 5 kilometers apart.
-It's also possible to walk around most small towns.
+The island is smaller than many islands in Thailand, and the small towns are usually no more than 5 kilometers apart.
+It's also possible to walk around most of the small towns.

 Bali is generally not a very walkable island.
 There are some walkable towns and cities on the island, but many areas can be challenging to navigate on foot.